mymonero/mymonero-app-site/README.md

 2. `cd` into the repo directory.

-3. (Possibly optional) `bundle install`
+3. `bundle install`

 #### Running

 1. Run `jekyll serve`

-	* Note: you may need to prefix this with `bundle exec` if you get a matching error
+	* Note: you may receive an error similar to the following: "/usr/lib/ruby/2.7.0/bundler/runtime.rb:312:in "check_for_activated_spec!': You have already activated public_suffix 4.0.6, but your Gemfile requires public_suffix 3.0.3.
+Prepending `bundle exec` to your command may solve this.
+(Gem::LoadError)" need to prefix this with `bundle exec` if you get a matching error

 ## Contributing